Applied-Scientific-Research/onbody/README.md

 The standard Barnes-Hut treecode begins the summation for each target particle (or in the case of our boxwise treecode each target leaf box) and achieves O(N log N).
 It is also very easily parallelizable.

-The first N-body method to achieve O(N) - or a performance that scales simply the number of particles - was the Fast Multipole Method (FMM).
+The first N-body method to achieve O(N) - or a performance that scales simply as the number of particles - was the Fast Multipole Method (FMM).
 The FMM does this by approximating the influence of far boxes at a given level onto a target box at that level, and then interpolating those values (velocities, potentials, etc.) down to its child boxes.